LukeMathWalker/pavex/docs/guide/request_data/body/deserializers/json.md

-# Json
+# JSON

 You can use [`JsonBody<T>`][JsonBody] to work with [JSON-encoded](https://www.json.org/json-en.html) request bodies.
 [`JsonBody<T>`][JsonBody] parses the raw JSON into an instance of the type `T` you specified.

+--8<-- "doc_examples/guide/request_data/json/project-whole.snap"

-The request body is buffered in memory before being deserialized.
+The whole request body is buffered in memory before being deserialized.

 ## Registration